FarooqT/Coding-Challenge/README.md

 ## Exercise 1: E2E Application development:

 This is a simple Django CRUD application to create, read, update and delete employee data.
-To run the Application, make sure you have docker and docker-compose installed and issue the command below while in the crudapp directory:
+To run the Application, make sure you have docker and docker-compose installed and issue the command below while on the crudapp directory:

 ```
 docker-compose up -d